 Training for high performance usually requires high speed movement.
 Also critical for ultimate performance is timed and coordinated stiffness and joint stability.
 Consider the golf swing that epitomizes the contrast between controlled relaxed motion through the backswing and violent whole body stiffening at the instant of ball contact only to be followed by more relaxed follow through motion.
-The same contrast can be generalized for generating punching power and for the impressive "hit" in football, for example.
+The same contrast can be generalized for punching power and for the impressive "hit" in football, for example.
 The best athletes are able to generate motion but know when to stiffen with extremely rapid muscle activation together with rapid muscle relaxation.
-Techniques for training this skill involve selective plyometric exercise which is generally encumbered by wearing a belt.
-Thus, different considerations apply for speed training and belt usage is considered inappropriate.
+Techniques for training this skill involve selective plyometric exercise which in my opinion is generally encumbered by wearing a belt.
+Thus, I modify my opinion for speed training and consider belts inappropriate when used in this way.

-Note: Adapted from the chapter on back belts by Stuart McGill in: "Ultimate Back Fitness and Performance", Wabuno publishers, 2004, Canada.
+Adapted from the chapter on back belts by Stuart McGill in: "Ultimate Back Fitness and Performance", Wabuno publishers, 2004, Canada.
 Available from www.backfitpro.com